Bose-Einstein condensation in the Rindler space: The effective potential

-Next, since we finally calculate the critical acceleration of the Bose-Einstein condensation, we focus on the critical moment.
-The value of the chemical potential at the critical moment is given by $m/a_c$, where $a_c$ is the critical acceleration.
+Since we finally calculate the critical acceleration of the BEC, we focus on the critical moment, in which the value of the chemical potential is given by $m/a_c$, where $a_c$ means the critical acceleration.
 We explain this in what follows.